adriantich/DnoisE/README.md

 *HELP*
 Displaying help
 		-h --help display help
- -i --input input file path
- -o --output common output files path
- -P --part DnoisE can be run by parts, part 1 runs the main program and returns the specified output and a database where results are stored
-                 part 2 can re-analyse this database and return further outputs without running again the program (see README.md)
-                     - If part = 1 (default) runs normally and a directory and database is named as --output
-                     - If part = 2 returns outputs from database
-                         Part 2 requires --input, --output and --cores if necessary -f --fasta_input logical, if T (default), fasta file as input, if F, .csv as input -F --fasta_output logical, if T (default), fasta file as output, if F, .csv as output -j --joining_criteria   1-> will join by the lesser [abundance ratio / beta(d)] (r_d criterion) (default) 2-> will join by the lesser abundance ratio (r criterion) 3-> will join by the lesser d value (d criterion) 4-> will provide all joining criteria in three different outputs -c --cores number of cores, 1 by default
- -s --start_sample_cols first sample column (1 == 1st col) if not given, just one column with total read count expected (see README.md)
- -z --end_sample_cols last sample column (n == nst col) if not given, just one column with total read count expected (see README.md)
+	Input file options:
+		--csv_input [path] input file path in csv format --fasta_input [path] input file path in fasta format --fastq_input [path] input file path in fastq format --joining_file [path] file path of an info output from DnoisE.
+This option allows to use the information of previous runs of DnoisE to return different joining criteriaoutputs without running all the programm again
- -n --count_name count name column (size/reads/count...) 'size' by default -a --alpha alpha value, 5 by default
- -q --sequence sequence column name (sequence/seq...), 'sequence' by default -p --sep separation 1='        ' (tab)
+		-n --count_name [size/reads/count...] count name column 'size' by default -p --sep [1/2/3] separation in case of csv input file 1='	' (tab)
 				2=','
 				3=';'
+		-q --sequence [sequence/seq...] sequence column name, 'sequence' by default -s --start_sample_cols [number] first sample column (1 == 1st col) if not given, just one column with total read count expected (see README.md)
+		-z --end_sample_cols [number] last sample column (n == nst col) if not given, just one column with total read count expected (see README.md)
+	Output file options:
+		--csv_output [path] common path for csv format --fasta_output [path] common path for fasta format -j --joining_criteria [1/2/3]
+				1-> will join by the lesser [abundance ratio / beta(d)] 2-> will join by the lesser abundance ratio (r criterion) 3-> will join by the lesser d value (d criterion) 4-> will provide all joining criteria in three different outputs (r_d criterion) (default) Other options:
+		-a --alpha [number] alpha value, 5 by default
+		-c --cores [number] number of cores, 1 by default
- -e --entropy entropy (or any user-settable measure of variability) of the different codon positions [0.47,0.23,1.02] by default
+		-e --entropy [number,number,number] entropy values (or any user-settable measure of variability) of the different codon positions [0.47,0.23,1.02] by default
+		-m --modal_length [number] when running DnoisE with entropy correction, sequence length expected can be set, if not, modal_length is used and sequences with modal_length + or - 3*n are accepted
+		-x --first_nt_codon_position [number] as DnoisE has been developed for COI sequences amplified with Leray-XT primers, default value is 3
- -y --entropy_correction logical, if T, a distance correction based on entropy is performed (see ENTROPY CORRECTION below).
+		-y --entropy_correction compute a distance correction based on entropy is performed (see ENTROPY CORRECTION below).
 If set to F, no correction for entropy is performed (corresponding to the standard Unoise formulation)
- -x --first_nt_codon_position as DnoisE has been developed for COI sequences amplified with Leray-XT primers, default value is 3
- -m --modal_length when running DnoisE with entropy correction, sequence length accepted can be set, if not, modal_length is used
 ```

 __*INPUT FILES (-i|-f|-n|-q|-p)*__